Milan in 4 Days: everything you need to know

 Despite not being the capital of Italy, Milan is full of things to see and do with every step you take.
 Considered by many the city of fashion, this emblematic city has not only the best galleries, but a multitude of museums and buildings that showcase the history of the country.

 If you are thinking of coming to Milan for four days and do not quite know where to start to get to see everything, do not worry, I have prepared a detailed plan so you can make the most of your days.
-Visit the Duomo, watch the Last Supper, have an evening on the canals and take a trip to one of the most beautiful villages in Italy.
+Visit the Duomo, see the Last Supper, have an evening on the canals and take a trip to one of the most beautiful villages in Italy.
 Sounds good, doesn't it?
 Well, let's get started!

 Day 1: A stroll through Milan's must-sees